muhammadmuzzammil1998/headless-mermaid/README.md

 The configuration is the same as one you would use in normal `mermaid.initialize()` calls.

-#### Version
+#### Script

-The `version` parameter defaults to 8.5.2. `headless-mermaid` uses cdnjs to access mermaid API in the template.
-The version can be changed by setting the `version` parameter to a version supported by cdnjs.
-You can see the supported versions from [here](https://cdnjs.com/libraries/mermaid/).
+The `script` parameter defaults to `mermaid.min@8.5.2`. `headless-mermaid` uses cdnjs to access mermaid API in the template.
+The script and version can be adjusted with a script identifier as `<filename[.js]>@<version>`.
+The `.js` in file name is optional.
+This parameter can only be changed to a version supported by cdnjs.
+You can see the supported file names and versions from [here](https://cdnjs.com/libraries/mermaid/).

 ### Example of usage